The Vanishing Beast: Chapter Two

 “The victim’s name is Arthur Hathaway,” Saoirse answered, “And early this morning, he was mauled by some kind of beast.”

-“Your guess is as good as mine, Mr. Bell.
+“Your guess is as good as mine.
 Do you read The Gazette?”
 Saoirse asked.

-“That’s no problem,” Saoirse said, pulling a rolled-up newspaper out of her suitcoat and passing it to Henry.
+“That’s no problem,” Saoirse said, pulling a rolled-up newspaper out of her jacket and passing it to Henry.
 “Page two.”

-Henry turned the page, then read the headline aloud: “A Mauling at Camberley Hall: Mathematician Found Dead in Home.
+Henry read the headline aloud: “A Mauling at Camberley Hall: Mathematician Found Dead in Home.
 Magical Culprits Suspected.”
-Henry skimmed the article quickly.
-It was, he noted with distaste, as sensationalized as the one about himself, but he at least managed to glean the important facts from it.
-Arthur Hathaway was a mathematician with some little renown in the field, found dead in his daughter’s nursery after the sound of gunshots alerted his wife and the family nurse.
+Henry skimmed the rest.
+The article was, he noted with distaste, about as sensationalized as the one about himself, but he managed to glean some key facts from it.
+Arthur Hathaway was a mathematician with some little renown in the field, found dead in his daughter’s nursery after the sound of gunshots roused his wife and the family nurse.
 The daughter was unharmed, but witnesses claimed Hathaway’s body had been viciously mauled.
 The police had yet to officially release any details, but Hathaway’s death was currently thought to be the work of sídhe magic.

 Henry clicked his tongue and looked up at the sídhe woman sitting across from him.
 “Start from the beginning.
 What is your connection to Arthur Hathaway?”